aleksandracodes/CI_PP4_Workout_Planner/README.md

 ### Delete plan
 - User can delete a selected plan
-- This can be done by clicking the third icon below the displayed workout plan
+- This can be done by clicking the third icon from the navigation icons
 - The modal pops up for user to confirm the deletion of the plan
 - User is provided with a feedback message that their plan has been deleted
 - User stories covered: 6